Crisp and Co. Banner Image

 Divorce and Finance

-Freezing Orders & Injunctions
+Freezing Orders & Injunctions Solicitors

-If you are concerned that your partner is trying to hide assets from you during your divorce or civil partnership dissolution, a Freezing Order can stop them moving, managing or disposing of their assets until the proceedings are concluded.
+If you are concerned that your partner is trying to hide assets from you during your divorce or civil partnership dissolution, a Freezing Order can stop them from moving, managing or disposing of their assets until the proceedings are concluded.

 At Crisp & Co Solicitors, our family law solicitors can help you navigate the difficult and emotionally challenging process of divorce or civil partnership dissolution.